 Murukku also known as Murukulu is a crunchy and flavorsome deep fried snack made with rice flour, dal flour and spices.
 In South India, Murukku is traditionally prepared during festivals like Diwali, Sankranti and Dasara/ Vijayadashami.
 In this post I share the recipe to make the classic version of Murukku that are not only crunchy and delicious but are also downright addictive.
-You will also find many troubleshooting tips for making the dough, shaping and frying the murukku perfectly.
+You will also find many troubleshooting tips to make the dough, shape and fry the Murukku perfectly every single time.
+I also share a sweet murukku recipe towards the end of this post.

 About Murukku